poornimah67-blip/B.Tech-C-programs/README.md

 17. code to check consonant or vowel
 18. code to check alphabets, digits or special character
 19. code to check maximum of 2 values using conditional operator (ternary)
+20. code to check maximum of 3 values using conditional operator (ternary)